phylaxsystems/credible-layer-starter/README.md

 Install any additional dependencies your project requires.

+#### Cursor Rules for Phylax Assertions

+This repository includes a Cursor rules file (`.cursor/rules/phylax-assertions.mdc`) that provides guidance for writing assertions.
+The rules are configured to apply automatically when working with assertion files, but can also be referenced manually.

+**Automatic Application**: The rules are set to apply when working with files in `assertions/`

+**Manual Reference**: You can manually reference the rules in Cursor by typing `@phylax-assertions` in your chat or using the rules panel to select specific rules.

+**Customization**: The rules can be modified to suit your specific project needs by editing the `.cursor/rules/phylax-assertions.mdc` file.
+You can also create additional rule files for project-specific patterns.

+The rules cover:

+- Project structure and file organization
+- Core assertion patterns and cheatcodes
+- Testing methodologies and best practices
+- Common pitfalls and debugging tips

 ## Testing Assertions

 Before deploying any contracts or assertions, you should test the assertions to ensure they are working.